 Proposing a Digital Project

-- An abstract of the proposed project and the stakes involved (maximum 375 characters, including spaces).
+- An abstract for the project and its stakes (max.
+375 characters, incl. spaces).

-b) Extent to which the project develops innovative digital tools and/or methods, or uses existing tools and methods in groundbreaking ways.
+- The extent to which the project develops or uses digital tools or methods in groundbreaking ways.